symbiote/silverstripe-ralph/README.md

 Ralph::enable(array(
 	'classes' => array(
 		// Classes to instrument
-		'DataList' => array(
+		'Page' => array(
 			// Functions to instrument
-			'toArray'
+			'init'
 		),
 	),
-	'default_classes' => array(), // By default, this is configured to profile DataList, set this array to be empty to turn off.
+	// By default, this is configured to profile DataList, set this array to be empty to turn off.
+	//'default_classes' => array(),
-	'dump_file' => false, // Enable to dump instrumented code to /ralph/code_generated
+	// Enable to dump instrumented code to /ralph/code_generated (for debugging this profiler/debugger) 'dump_file' => false,
 ));
 ```